A degree in sports coaching could see you working in diverse settings, from professional sports clubs to primary schools and prisons

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-While many sports coaching degree courses offer placement opportunities, you'll still be expected to find your own additional work experience placements during your time at university.
-This could be through voluntary work, internships and placements with sports clubs or organisations, local schools, community projects or youth organisations.
+Many sports coaching degrees offer placements but you'll still be expected to find your own additional work experience during your time at university.
+This could be with sports clubs, local schools, community projects or youth organisations.

 If you're a member of a sports club or team as a participant, consider volunteering to coach the younger age group section and completing coaching awards alongside this experience.